kcastaneda112/Analyzing-Netflix-Data/README.md

 # Analyzing-Netflix-Data
-will be analyzing titles from Netflix data.
+Will be analyzing titles from Netflix data, focusing mainly on columns Type & Rating.
+Will create create graphs to see results.
 Data is from Kaggle.com